Tell your friends:

 What does it cost to educate a Lakota child at St. Joseph's Indian School?

 The children's families are not charged tuition.
 All of their needs including housing, food, medical care and education are paid for through the generous help of people like you.

-It costs over $45,000 per year per child to take care of all these needs.
-That breaks down to about $181 per day per child.
+It costs approximately $58,000 per year, per child to meet these needs — that breaks down to $222 each day for every precious child in our care.
 These costs include compensation for teachers, counselors and support personnel needed to run the school and its programs.
-We have 200 students each year and a specialized focus on children, so we need a large staff.
+We are blessed with dedicated, professional staff who provide specialized care for over 200 students each year.

 Does St. Joseph's Indian School receive support from casinos?

 No, not on a regular basis.
 However, we have received gifts from people in management or other people involved with the casinos.
 We have also received gifts from casinos in other states.

 Most reservation casinos located in South Dakota are in small isolated locations and are unable to attract large groups of people.
 There are also state regulations which restrict certain types of gaming.
 Only a small percentage of federally-recognized Indian nations have high stakes gaming.
 Because reservations lack basic services and infrastructure, the few dollars generated by the casinos are unable to meet all of the community's needs.
 Such areas of need are health clinics, schools, water systems, housing, job training, daycare and services for the elderly, all of which are under-funded and lacking on many reservations.

 Friends — people like you — financially support the Lakota children and all the services provided.
 To solicit this support we rely on responses from the more than 30 million pieces of mail we send each year.